geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 Do you see what I mean by that?

 ##### **Hooved** [[00:35:58](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2158)]
-I am talking about...
+I am talking about..
 I'm not talking about JavaScript at all.
 I'm talking about everything I just said.
 Right.
 Sorry.